 Each year a new class of cadets starts a new at The Citadel.
-They come in many of them being self reliant and many do already understand the importance of community, but the process of the Knob year for the cadets is to integrate them into the corp of cadets.
+They come in, many of them being self-reliant, and many already understand the importance of community.
+Still, the process of the Knob year for the cadets is to integrate them into the corps of cadets.

-My wife, Dorie Griggs, has been writing a blog for Citadel parents ever since our son was a student.
+My wife, Dorie Griggs, has been writing a blog for Citadel parents since our son was a student.
 He graduated in 2011.
-We decided to drive down to Charleston, SC and help some of the parents as they dropped off their sons and daughters.
+We decided to drive down to Charleston, SC, and help some of the parents as they dropped off their sons and daughters.

 Each year parents of older cadets help the new parents and incoming knobs move into their rooms.
-This is the paying it forward that they feel so compelled to do after their move in experience the first year at The Citadel.
+This is the paying it forward they feel compelled to do after their move-in experience the first year at The Citadel.

-Before 7:00 am parents with their cadets are all lined up around the Alumni Center where they find out which company their young cadet will be assigned.
+Before 7:00 am, parents with their cadets are lined up around the Alumni Center, where they find out which company their young cadet will be assigned to.
 We helped one student who flew from California and needed help getting to campus.

-After they have their assigned company they drive to the barracks where the cadet goes in and in the middle of the quadrangle meets the officers who will start the same process of all military organizations.
-You learn that you will be yelled at right away and learn to follow orders.
+After their assigned company, they drive to the barracks where the cadet goes in and, in the middle of the quadrangle, meets the officers who will start the same process of all military organizations.
+You learn that you will be yelled at immediately and remember to follow orders.

-At each and every station you go to there is another officer who gets your attention and asks you many questions or to do certain things which you find out you are not doing correctly.
+At every station you go to, another officer gets your attention and asks you many questions or does certain things you find out you are not doing correctly.

-The good news is that each of the officers were in those new cadets shoes just a short time ago.
+The good news is that each officer was in those new cadets’ shoes just a short time ago.
 They remember how it felt.
-However, they have been through the training and understand the process works to build a cohesive corp of cadets.
+However, they have been through the training and understand how the process works to build a cohesive corps of cadets.

-They will learn to be in step with the corp of cadets.
+They will learn to be in step with the corps of cadets.
 They will learn to hear just the voice of their commanding officer.
 They will learn to rely on each other.

-As I looked around I watched the cadre interacting with each other and the knobs.
-You see there are friendships between them.
-You see the family that they have become away from their homes.
+As I looked around, I watched the cadre interacting with each other and the knobs.
+You see, there are friendships between them.
+You know the family that they have become away from their homes.

-In the span of just 3 hours The Citadel had moved in 825 Knobs to their bunks and had them all dressed alike in the barracks in lines ready to begin their college career.
-I wonder how many other schools can move that many students into their dorms that quickly.
+In just 3 hours, The Citadel had moved in 825 Knobs to their bunks and had them all dressed alike in the barracks in lines ready to begin their college career.
+I wonder how many other schools can quickly move that many students into their dorms.
 It is military precision taking place on their first day of school.

 They think of everything at The Citadel.
-Each cadet is issued a Camelbak that they must keep full and drink from regularly.
-You can watch the cadre coming behind them in formation squeezing the Camelbaks to be sure they have water.
+Each cadet is issued a Camelbak that they must keep complete and drink from regularly.
+You can watch the cadre coming behind them in formation, squeezing the Camelbaks to be sure they have water.
 They are telling them to drink their water.

-While in formation the cadets are to make the best of their time, yet they must wait for instructions.
+While in formation, cadets must make the best of their time, yet they must wait for instructions.
 Here the cadre instructed them to read their Guidon.
-It has the rules of the corp of cadets.
+It has the rules of the corps of cadets.
 They must be able to recite this later in their training at a moment’s notice.

 The Apostle Paul talked a great deal about the importance of the Corp of Cadets.
-Well actually he called it being a part of the body of Christ.
+Well, he called it being a part of the body of Christ.

 Here is Paul’s letter to the Corinthians to get them to stop bickering and not working together.